Matthew5335/ISML_Project/README.md

 # JADE Thermostat Agent Project

-This project implements a simple JADE (Java Agent DEvelopment Framework) system with a `ThermostatAgent`, `EnvironmentAgent`, and a `WeatherMonitorAgent`.
-It simulates communication between agents to control and monitor a room temperature scenario.
+This project implements a simple JADE (Java Agent DEvelopment Framework) system with a `AlertAgent`, and a `WeatherMonitorAgent`.
+It reads the temperature and the humidity of 10 preselected cities and displays it in real time at a customizable rate.
 ## 🛠 Requirements

 - Java JDK 17+